 38 This could include regional organizations; the International Committee of the Red Cross (ICRC); and relevant United Nations organizations, including United Nations peace operations, as well as development and rule of law actors with appropriate expertise.
 39 UNHCR ExCom Conclusion No. 91 (LII) (2001).

-- strengthening national capacity in the area of registration, documentation and biometrics, where appropriate: - establishing digital systems for individual registration, documentation, identity management and biometrics (including for women and girls), with standard operating procedures for national-level deployment; - collecting quality registration data, disaggregated by age, sex, specific needs, and location; - establishing protocols for collecting and managing personal data, and protocols for when and where biometric data can be used, in line with relevant national and international data protection principles; and - procedures to assist with the identification of stateless persons in line with international law
+- strengthening national capacity in the area of registration, documentation and biometrics, where appropriate; - establishing digital systems for individual registration, documentation, identity management and biometrics (including for women and girls who should be registered independent of marital status), with standard operating procedures for national-level deployment: - collecting quality registration data, disaggregated by age, sex, specific needs, and location; - establishing protocols for collecting and managing personal data, and protocols for when and where biometric data can be used, in line with relevant national and international data protection principles; and - procedures to assist with the identification of stateless persons in line with international law.